Ostara 2025: Pagan Magic and the First Day of Spring

 Ostara Correspondences for the Spring Equinox

-Spring Equinox and Ostara correspondences are very helpful when creating an altar, doing ritual work, recipes, or decorating your home for the spring season.
+Spring Equinox and Ostara correspondences are very helpful when creating an altar, doing ritual work, making recipes, or decorating your home for the spring season.
 Here are a few ideas to get you started!

 Spring Equinox Spiritual Intentions